1995parham/koochooloo/README.md

 }
 ```

-Again each command registers its flag by itself so we have sepration with other commands.
+Again each command registers its flag by itself so we have sepration from other commands.
 Sometimes we need to have shared flags between commands, then it is better to have them in config.
 For the later case, `koanf` can help us with the structure as below: